SMC242/uni-notes/cs/Databases/Query Optimisation.md

 - A metric for evaluating how useful an index would be for a column
 	- Indicates the uniqueness of values in the column
 	- Higher = better
+- Also used for estimating the cost of a query
 - Two types:
 	- [[#Selection selectivity]]
 	- [[#Join selectivity]]